emircankaragoz/Crypto-Currency-Indicator/README.md

 ## How to run?

-Click the 'run with python file in terminal' and the program will run.
+In the ui.py click the 'run with python file in terminal' and the program will run.

 ## _Developers_